 Push the front right lever on, making sure that the hydraulic brake plunger is sitting in the recess.
 I like to put some grease in this hole as well.
 Insert the pivot pin and lubricate.

 This pin needs to be screwed in tight and then apply the locking nut.
-Be sure to test the operation before everything if fully tightened.
+Be sure to test the operation before everything is fully tightened.
 It sounds confusing but it really is easy.
-There is a video further down in the article.

 Clutch Lever Replacement